huitemagico/echo2/README.md

   README.md Version 21-09-2023
-  Note: If you want to access a comprehensive documentation for installing all the necessary tools to run 'echo2,' please refer to [echo2tutorial.pdf] (https://github.com/huitemagico/echo2/echo2tutorial.pdf)on this same site.
+  Note: If you want to access a comprehensive documentation for installing all the necessary tools to run 'echo2,' please refer to [echo2tutorial.pdf] (https://github.com/huitemagico/echo2/echo2tutorial.pdf)  on this same site.

 ##  (1) name
   echo2 "tiny piece of code for learning and practice soroban rust sdk"